PlasmoHQ/chrome-webstore-api/token.md

 <img width="771" alt="Publish app" src="https://user-images.githubusercontent.com/27696701/114265946-2da2a280-9a26-11eb-9567-c4e00f572500.png">

 15. Open a console/terminal where you stored your `key.json` file.
-Run the following, replacing `npx` with `pnpm dlx` or `yarn dlx` as needed:
+Run the following, replacing `pnpm dlx` with `npx` or `yarn dlx` as needed:

-    > npx gcp-refresh-token
+    > pnpm dlx gcp-refresh-token

 16. The command will open an OAuth consent screen on the web.
 Follow its steps and warnings (this is your own personal app).
 Make sure the local `port` is correct.

 17. Done.
-Now you should have ✅ `clientId` and ✅ `refreshToken` in `key.json`.
+Now you should have ✅ `clientId`, ✅ `clientSecret` and ✅ `refreshToken` in `key.json`.
 You can use these for all your extensions, but don't share them!